David A. Kenny

 Dyadic_CFA

 This program estimates a confirmatory factor analysis model using lavaan for both members of dyad.
-This program was recently revised and it combines discontinued apps of CFA_I and CFA_D.
+This program was revised and it combines discontinued apps of CFA_I and CFA_D.
+Currently the program is being revised and is not availabe.
+Hoping to have it back up soon.

 A minimum of two indicators per member are needed, but three or more is recommended.
 A dyad dataset is read.
 Each indicator is assumed to load on a single factor and errors of the same indicator are allowed to be correlated across the two members.